IrisDynamics/IrisSDK_for_Windows/README.md

 The Orca API User Manual describes how to command the Orca motor using the Actuator object that abstracts MODBUS communications.

 This repo contains the following:
-Quickstart Guide: A guide on setting up the development environment and connecting a motor.
+IrisSDK Orca API: contains all the functions from the library that will be used to communicate with a motor Quickstart Guide: A guide on setting up the development environment and connecting a motor.
 Examples: pre written projects that demostrate features of IrisControls4 and this SDK.
 IrisControls4: the Windows-based user-interface application used by Iris Dynamics Ltd. devices to present controls and data over USB.